Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

 While this project has been in development for some time, we have also outlined a discretionary separate package of work for some of those bathing waters not selected as one of the seven.

 We cannot resolve all of the issues ourselves – this project and our Beauty of the Beach campaign are our means of galvanising the bathing water community to help us make improvements that will benefit everyone who lives near or visits our coast.

 The seven are:

 We always set out to deliver a further seven bathing waters to Excellent, but we want to do more to protect and enhance our coastline and put the valuable findings from our investigations to good use.

 That’s why we have identified a potential for a second stage of work at six of the 14 bathing waters which were not selected.
 These six have a possibility of attaining the Excellent standard if some interventions are pursued.

 We propose to work in partnership with the local authorities at these six and intend to contribute to the required improvements ourselves.

 These six are:

-While the remaining eight bathing waters will not receive any funding from us, they will still benefit from the detailed investigations which we have carried out that will be publicised in the Action Plans.
+While the remaining eight bathing waters will not receive any funding from us, they will still benefit from the detailed investigations which we have carried out that will be publicised in the summaries.

 This will allow the relevant local authority or other organisations to put our findings to good use and champion initiatives such as awareness campaigns to help improve bathing water quality, for example discouraging people from feeding seagulls.